aliallam123/AWS_AI_Practitioner/AWS_AI_Managed_Services/aws_ai_services.md

 - Smarter than basic OCR – preserves layout.
 - Use case: Automating form processing from PDFs.

+- ## Amazon Mechanical Turk
+- It’s a crowdsourcing platform.
+- It’s used to get human-labeled data.
+- It’s often used for tasks like image annotation or data validation.

 ---

 ## Key Exam Tip